 (e) Represent the JCR on the College’s General Purposes Committee along with the President, Vice-President – Academic and Treasurer.

-(f) Assist the President in the conduct of the annual room ballot, and the subsequent allocation of rooms.
+(f) Have overall responsibility for the administration of the annual room ballot, and the subsequent allocation of rooms.

 (b) Upon election, work together to provide appropriate events for the amusement of all students at the College.